Matthew 5:1-48

 • Salt - hinders the advance of corruption.
 Luk 14:34,35; Col 4:5,6

-A believer's life is an influence for good to the extent that he lives according to God's wisdom.
+A believer is an influence for good, to the extent that he lives according to God's wisdom.

--- not under a bushel {container}- Even a small light shines like a beacon in a dark world, unless it is hidden (due to shame or fear).
+Even a small light shines like a beacon, when held out to a dark world.
+But it cannot fulfill its purpose when hidden (eg., due to shame or fear).

 5:17 Think not that I am come to destroy the law, or the prophets: